milhamh95/milhamh95/README.md

 ## About Me

-- 👀    I have deuteranopia (red - green color blindness).
+- 👀 &nbsp: I have deuteranopia (red - green color blindness).
-- 👍    Interestingly, my favorite color is red and blue.
+- 👍 &nbsp: Interestingly, my favorite color is red and blue.
-- 🧠    Learning how to scale an app, DevOps culture and the tools.
+- 🧠 &nbsp: Learning how to scale an app, DevOps culture and the tools.
-- ❗    Always test your code.
+- ❗ &nbsp: Always test your code.
 If I push code without tests, then I'm not confident with my codes.
-- Dark mode fanatic  🕶.
+- 🕶 &nbsp: Dark mode fanatic.
-- 👉    Love playing  🎮   video games and   📖  reading books.
+- 👉 &nbsp: Love playing  &nbsp: 🎮  &nbsp: video games and  &nbsp: 📖 &nbsp: reading books.